wiremock/helm-charts/README.md

-# wiremock-helm
+# helm-charts
-Helm Chart for deployment Wiremock to Kubernetes
+Helm Chart for deployment to Kubernetes.

 # Quick Start
 ## Pre-requisites